 We invite you to join in the work of improving our Illinois education system, and to explore the resources available on this website.

 Miguel del Valle, Chair of the Illinois P-20 Council

-United States Department of Education and the Department of Health & Human Services jointly announced on April 9, 2012 that an additional $133M will be available to the next five highest scoring states including Illinois.
-Each eligible state may apply for up to half of their original award which means that Illinois could stand to receive up to $35M in funds to support early learning.
-Read our proposal here!
+The United States Department of Education and the Department of Health & Human Services jointly announced on April 9, 2012 that an additional $133m will be available to the next five highest scoring states including Illinois.
+Illinois will receive $51m to expand access to high quality early childhood programming.
+Find more information here!

 College Changes Everything™ is a College Access Movement initiated by the Illinois Student Assistance Commission (ISAC).
 Its goal is to tell a story: how postsecondary education changes lives.

-Please join ISAC on July 11 in Tinley Park for the third statewide College Changes Everything conference to support Illinois as it works to reach its goal to increase the proportion of adults in Illinois with high-quality degrees and credentials to 60% by the year 2025.
-Registration is now open at the conference website!
+On July 11 in Tinley Park ISAC hosted its third annual statewide College Changes Everything conference to support Illinois as it works to reach its goal to increase the proportion of adults in Illinois with high-quality degrees and credentials to 60% by the year 2025.
+Meeting materials are now available at the conference website!

 A MILLION REASONS WHY is the slogan for a campaign launched in June by the Illinois Community College Board (ICCB).
 The slogan is multifaceted: There are nearly a million students per year educated through our colleges, millions of alumni who have attended our colleges, and millions of individual reasons why our students, faculty, staff, administrators and community members chose their community college as the place to be educated, to work and to play.

 The campaign seeks to create advocates who will passionately communicate that with our Illinois Community Colleges, there literally are "A MILLION REASONS WHY."
 By creating awareness of the strengths of our system, ICCB plans to generate scholarship funds to be distributed to Illinois community college students.
 Please “like” our Facebook page and visit the ICCB website to learn more about the campaign or to order t-shirts.